Saudi Chocolate chip camoflage uniform Variants

 5. other notable examples

-The Saudi grey chocolate chip camo, a grey copy of the US 6 color desert uniform, were supposedly only seen worn by The General Directorate of Border Guards in the 2000's, but new information leads me to believe that this isn't true.
+The Saudi grey chocolate chip camo, a grey copy of the US 6 color desert uniform, were supposedly only seen worn by the General Directorate of Border Guards in the 2000's, but new information leads us to believe that this isn't true.
 There are a few different patterns/variations of the camo and uniform style.
 Some have a dominant tan color, and others a dominant grey pattern.
 This section will show these examples and who wore them.

 1. Tan and grey 6 color uniform KFSC Variant